hwstar/ESP8266-MQTT-io-node/README.md

 **Power on Message**

-After booting, the node posts a JSON encoded message to /node/info with the following data:
+After booting, the node posts a JSON encoded "muster" message to /node/info with the following data:

 |Field		| Description|
 |-----      | -----------|